A Visual Story: Ali Cherri

 - Once you’ve entered through the exhibition door you will enter a gallery space with low lighting

-- In front of you there will be a large statue with the head of a man, a lion's body, two bronze arms and two wings
+- In front of you there will be a large sculpture with the head of a man, a lion's body, two bronze arms and two wings

 - There are multiple other sculptures around the gallery space

-- On your left you will see a sculpture of two legs
+- On your left you will see a sculpture with two legs, on a plinth

 - There is a long bronze arm and hand attached to this sculpture